Paradeluxe/Praditor/README.md

 ## Parameters

-`Current/Default` Display default parameters or parameters for the current file
+### Save Modes

+Display and save parameters with three priority modes:
+- **File**: Parameters saved with the same name as the audio file (highest priority)
+- **Folder**: Parameters saved in the current folder as `params.txt` or `params_vad.txt`
+- **Default**: Parameters saved in the application directory (lowest priority)

+### Buttons

-`Save` Save the displayed parameters as Current/Default
+`Save` Save the displayed parameters according to the selected mode:
+- Follows priority order: File > Folder > Default
+- Saves with `.txt` extension (normal mode) or `_vad.txt` (VAD mode)

-`Reset` Reset the displayed parameters to the last time you saved it
+`Reset` Reset the displayed parameters to the saved values from the current mode:
+- Loads parameters following the same priority order
+- Applies the loaded parameters to the UI

+`Backward/Forward` Navigate through parameter history:
+- Maintains a history of up to 10 parameter sets for each mode
+- `Backward`: Go to the previous parameter set
-`Last` Go back to the last set parameters you have run
+- `Forward`: Go to the next parameter set
+- Shows current position as "current/total" in the UI

+### VAD Mode

+When VAD (Voice Activity Detection) mode is enabled:
+- Parameters are stored separately with `_vad.txt` suffix
+- Maintains independent parameter history for VAD mode
+- All save/reset/history functions work independently for normal and VAD modes

 ## Audio signal